Griffen8280/Python-Keep-Alive/README.md

 From this list PySimpleGUI, PyGame, and PyAutoGUI will need to be installed through pip.

-For convenience you could also run the following:
+For convenience you could also run the following:</br>
-'pip install -r requirements.txt'
+`pip install -r requirements.txt`

 This command will use the provided requirements.txt file to install the dependancies automatically.